aswinsubhash/hey_chat/README.md

 4. Run the command 'flutter pub get' using the terminal
 5. Run the project by clicking the "run" button in the top menu or by using the terminal command 'flutter run'
+6. You need to change the firebase application file other wise it will not work

 ## Usage